• Skip to primary navigation

 Recipe Step By Step Directions:

-Step 1: Add all of your dry ingredients to a large mixing bowl.
-Use a wire whisk to blend them all together.
+Step 1: Add your dry ingredients to a large mixing bowl.
+Use a wire whisk to blend them all.

 Step 2: In a microwave-safe dish, add the chocolate chips and microwave for 30 seconds.
 Add your butter and cook for an additional 20 seconds.
 Stir the two together.
 Melting time for the chocolate will vary depending on the size of the chocolate you are melting.